-- Health Services: Health services are provided through a wide network of healthcare facilities, including in 2007, 391 hospitals, with a total of 54724 beds.
-In the same year, the number of doctors rose to 45589, and the number of the nursing staff to 83868.
-The number of medical centres providing primary healthcare was 1925, in addition to 1057 private-sector dispensaries and 1326 clinics.
-According to the 2004 population census, there were 2.29 beds, 2 doctors, and 3.54 nurses for each 1000 of the population. - Organization of Health Services: The Ministry of Health is the principal healthcare agency, providing preventive, curative and rehabilitative healthcare.
-In 2007, its share of hospital beds was 57.4% and of doctors 46.6%.
-Universities also provide health services through university hospitals, in addition to contributions by the Saudi Red Crescent, King Faisal Specialist Hospital and Research Centre, the healthcare services of the military, security and other government agencies.
-The share of government agencies (other than the Ministry of Health) was 18.7% of hospital beds and 22.4% of doctors, with the share of the private sector amounting to 23% and 30.9% respectively.
+- Health Services: Health services are provided through a wide network of healthcare facilities, including in 2007, 393 hospitals, with a total of 53,819 beds.
+In the same year, the number of doctors rose to 47,919, and the number of the nursing staff to 93,735.
+The number of medical centres providing primary healthcare was 1986, in addition to 1152 private-sector dispensaries and 1326 clinics.
+According to the 2004 population census, there were 2.2 beds, 2.1 doctors, and 3.8 nurses for each 1000 of the population. - Organization of Health Services: The Ministry of Health is the principal healthcare agency, providing preventive, curative and rehabilitative healthcare.
+In 2007, its share of hospital beds was 58.9% and of doctors 47.3%.
+Universities also provide health services through university hospitals, in addition to contributions by the Saudi Red Crescent Authority, King Faisal Specialist Hospital and Research Centre, the healthcare services of the military, security and other government agencies.
+The share of government agencies (other than the Ministry of Health) was 20.1% of hospital beds and 22.6% of doctors, with the share of the private sector amounting to 21% and 30.2% respectively.

 Over recent years, the Kingdom took important steps to promote health services.
 Notable among these is instituting in 2002 the Kingdom's health system, aimed at providing comprehensive healthcare to all citizens.
-The Health Services Board and the Cooperative Health Insurance Board were established as part of this system; the latter entrusted with applying the health insurance system to all foreign residents in the first phase and to all citizens subsequently.
+The Health Services Board was established as part of this system and the Cooperative Health Insurance Board was established as per Health Insurance Regulation; the latter entrusted with applying the health insurance system to all foreign residents in the first phase and to all citizens subsequently.